-Micronutrient and probiotic supplementation also foster a healthier intestinal environment.
+Micronutrients and probiotic supplementation also foster a healthier intestinal environment.
 Research shows that this type of supplementation helps improve behavior in children with developmental delays [10, 11].
 Micronutrient supplementation addresses nutritional deficiencies that may be contributing to cognitive impairments.

 Probiotics improve digestive function by enhancing nutrient absorption, targeting harmful bacteria that cause intestinal inflammation, and releasing enzymes that heighten the digestion of food [6, 10].
-The combination of these strategies targets leaky gut by supporting the restoration of proper tight junction function.
+The combination of these strategies targets the leaky gut by supporting the restoration of proper tight junction function.
 This can improve intestinal and cognitive health for children with autism and ADHD.

 Maes M, Leunis JC.
-Normalization of leaky gut in chronic fatigue syndrome (CFS) is accompanied by a clinical improvement: effects of age, duration of illness and the translocation of LPS from gram-negative bacteria.
+Normalization of leaky gut in chronic fatigue syndrome (CFS) is accompanied by a clinical improvement: effects of age, duration of illness, and the translocation of LPS from gram-negative bacteria.
 Neuro Endocrinol Lett.
 2008;29(6):902-10.